MindTheGap-ERC/StratRecRes_supp/README.md

 ## Requirements

-R version >= 4.2 and Matlab 2006a or more recent.
+R version >= 4.2, optionally Matlab 2006a or more recent.

 ## Reproduction